redux-form/redux-form/examples/initializeFromState/src/InitializeFromState.md

 1. Pass a `enableReinitialize` prop or `reduxForm()` config parameter set to `true` to allow the form the reinitialize with new "pristine" values every time the `initialValues` prop changes.
-To keep dirty form values when reinitialize, you can set `keepDirtyOnReinitialize` to true.
-By default, reinitialize the form replaces all dirty values.
+To keep dirty form values when it reinitializes, you can set `keepDirtyOnReinitialize` to true.
+By default, reinitializing the form replaces all dirty values with "pristine" values.

 2. Dispatch the `INITIALIZE` action (using the action creator provided by `redux-form`).